jhudsl/OTTR_Template/getting_started.md

 Github actions does this by using this command within the docker image:
 ```
-Rscript scripts/render_all_coursera.R
+Rscript scripts/render_coursera.R
 ```
 You can run this same command locally if you wish to test something.
-This script will render all the Rmd files listed in the _bookdown.yml.
-This render the chapters individually so they can be linked out to Coursera chapters.
+This render the chapters without the table of Contents.
 If you do not wish to publish to Coursera and prefer this do not run, you may delete this section (but it shouldn't hurt anything to keep as is -- unless for some reason it causes you some troubles).

 Additionally, the Leanpub companion repository has a [Leanpub -> Coursera quiz conversion script](https://github.com/jhudsl/DaSL_Course_Template_Leanpub/blob/main/scripts/coursera_quiz_conversion.R) if you choose to create quizzes and publish on both Leanpub and Coursera.